 Global Entry is a must-have for any international traveler.
 It gets you a quick trip through airport security with a TSA PreCheck membership and a fast pass through customs and immigration when returning to the U.S. from abroad, too.

 But Global Entry enrollment (as well as other traveler programs like NEXUS and SENTRI) has been put on hold throughout the coronavirus pandemic as the federal government paused in-person interviews, the final step in signing up.
-Interviews were initially suspended just through May 1, but that pause was extended until June 1.
-And then again through July 6.
+After six months on pause, that’s set to change next week.

-The same is true at San Francisco (SFO).
+The same is true at Miami (MIA), where appointments are wide-open.

 And now that New Yorkers are able to sign up for Global Entry once again, they can schedule appointments starting Sept.
 10.

 The list goes on.
 These interview slots may fill up fast, so be sure to schedule yours ASAP if you’re looking to finalize Global Entry enrollment (or renewal.)

 After six months on hold, Global Entry enrollment will start back up again next week.
 And although international travel will be hard for the foreseeable future, it’s still a welcome change.